Increase energy efficiency and repair your home

 If you decide you cannot afford to purchase an EV, look at the section on this webpage called Can I still drive an EV if I can’t afford to buy one?

 • Starting in 2024, you may transfer the maximum allowable federal EV credit (30% up to $4,000) to a participating dealer at the time of sale and receive that amount as a down payment or instant discount even if you owe no federal taxes.
 The dealer must be registered with the IRS Energy Credits Online system.
-The dealer will enter the EV VIN and some other information into the system to determine if the EV you want is eligible for the tax credit.
+The dealer will enter the EV VIN and other information into the system to determine if the EV you want is eligible for the tax credit.
 If so, make sure you get a confirmation of the IRS Seller Report before you leave the dealership.
 You will have to file this with your taxes (even if you do not owe any federal taxes).
 If you do not transfer the credit to the dealer and wait to claim the credit in April, you may not receive the full allowable amount of the credit.
 Check with the dealer first to make sure they will take your tax credit transfer.

 • Example: You want to buy a used, 2022 Bolt for $24,000.
 The federal tax credit is 30% up to $4,000. $24,000 times 0.3= $7,200, but $4,000 is the maximum amount you can get.
 At the dealership if you transfer your tax credit you can use the $4,000 as a downpayment on a loan for $20,000 or buy the car outright for $20,000.